Written by Yoppie

 The depression itself can be treated in a number of ways, such as individual therapy or counselling, support groups, medications, mindfulness practices, nutritional supplements, and more.
 Do not be discouraged if you have to try several treatment options before finding what works for you, and never be afraid to reach out and get the help you need to return to your depression-free self.

 Are you suffering with depression or anxiety due to a PCOS diagnosis?
 We would always encourage you to speak to your doctor to help with this.
 You can also speak to others who may be suffering from similar conditions in our Full Stop FB group, and chat about your own experience.
 Or feel free to ask any questions you have on Instagram at @itsyoppie.
-Don't forget that our personalised menstrual care subscription can get organic tampons, PMS supplements and much more delivered easily and regularly through your letterbox, which is one less thing to worry over.
+Don't forget that our personalised menstrual care subscription can get organic tampons, PCOS supplements and much more delivered easily and regularly through your letterbox, which is one less thing to worry over.

 Subscribe To Our Newsletter